Nikushaana/omno-psp/README.md

 Node.js Developer Test Task (Omno psp Task)

-This is a robust Payment Gateway simulation built with Fastify, TypeScript, and PostgreSQL.
+This is a Payment Gateway simulation built with Fastify, TypeScript, and PostgreSQL.
 It includes a built-in PSP (Payment Service Provider) simulator to handle full payment lifecycles, including 3DS redirects and asynchronous webhooks.

 How to Start the App
 1. Prerequisites